hashicorp/terraform-provider-google/website/docs/r/logging_billing_account_sink.html.markdown

     See [Advanced Log Filters](https://cloud.google.com/logging/docs/view/advanced_filters) for information on how to write a filter.

+* `bigquery_options` - (Optional) Options that affect sinks exporting data to BigQuery.
+Structure documented below.

+The `bigquery_options` block supports:

+* `use_partitioned_tables` - (Required) Whether to use [BigQuery's partition tables](https://cloud.google.com/bigquery/docs/partitioned-tables).
+    By default, Logging creates dated tables based on the log entries' timestamps, e.g. syslog_20170523.
+With partitioned tables the date suffix is no longer present and [special query syntax](https://cloud.google.com/bigquery/docs/querying-partitioned-tables) has to be used instead.
+In both cases, tables are sharded based on UTC timezone.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are